Haivision/srt/docs/API-functions.md

 This function does almost the same as calling `srt_connect` (or `srt_connect_bind`, if `source` is not NULL) in a loop for every item specified in `name` array.
-However if you did this in a blocking mode, the first call to `srt_connect` would block until the connection is established, whereas this function blocks until any of the specified connections is established.
+However if you did this in blocking mode, the first call to `srt_connect` would block until the connection is established, whereas this function blocks until any of the specified connections is established.

 If you set the group nonblocking mode (`SRTO_RCVSYN` option), there's no difference.
-Note, however, that in this function accepts only groups, not sockets.
+Note, however, that this function accepts only groups, not sockets.

 The elements of the `name` array need to be prepared with the use of the